neel216/resume_analyzer/README.md

     c. **ALL OPERATING SYSTEMS**: Move the unzipped resume reviewer folder into a place where you will remember it.
 4. Add any resumes to be reviewed into the `resumes` folder.
 The program will only detect resumes if they are inside this folder.
 5. Run the reviewer
     a. __Windows__: Double click the `reviewer.bat` file to run the resume reviewer.
-This is the file you will run when you want to run the                reviewer.
+Windows may prevent you from running it, click 'More Info' then 'Run Anyway' to bypass the message.
+When you want to run the reviewer, this is the only file you will have to run.
-    b. __macOS__: Double click the `reviewer.command` file to run the resume reviewer.
-This is the file you will run when you want to run the                reviewer.
+    b. __macOS__: Hold the 'control' key and click the `reviewer.command` file to run the resume reviewer.
+When you want to run the reviewer, this is the only file you will have to run.

 ## Development
 Add any new dependencies into `requirements.txt`.
 They will be automatically detected by `setup.py`.